janlii/Powershell-PKI-AD/README.md

 ## Get-TemplateCAs.ps1
 Powershell script to display all certification authorities that issues certificates from a given certificate template name.

+## HelperFunctions.psm1
+Powershell module that simplifies connecting to servers using RDP or Powershell remoting.
+Create a folder named "HelperFunctions" in %ProgramFiles%\WindowsPowerShell and copy the file into the folder.
+From Powershell you can now use the following commands:
+- Start-RDP servername
+- Start-RemotePS servername

 ## New-ADIssuancePolicy.ps1
 Powershell script to create an issuance policy (OID, name and CPS URL) in Active Directory based on an existing OID information.